General

 For example, a local authority in which a large number of residents take up cycling (or another low-carbon mode) will encourage its elected representatives to promote new infrastructure and appropriate policies, which in turn will help the next generation to take up cycling, and so on!

-This target of less than 1 ton is complicated, but it is what we must collectively achieve as quickly as possible, and by 2050 at the latest, with steady progress each year, in order to contain global warming to +1.5°C, and therefore respect the most ambitious objective of the Paris Agreement.
-This "climate budget" is not a political matter, but stems from the planetary limits identified by climate science.
+This target of less than 2 tons is challenging, but it is what we must collectively achieve as soon as possible, and by 2050 at the latest, with steady progress each year, in order to limit global warming to +2°C. We would even need to reach less than 1 ton to meet the most ambitious goal of the Paris Agreement, which is to limit global warming to +1.5°C. This "climate budget" is not a political matter, but stems from the planetary limits identified by climate science.
 It is factual and non-negotiable, unless we want to expose ourselves to the disastrous consequences associated with it and widely described in the IPCC reports.

-Is it really possible to reach 1 ton?
+Is it really possible to reach 2 tons?

 Today, it's difficult to imagine a low-carbon future.
 It is still the opposite of what we know, where 80% of the energy consumed is based on the use of fossil fuels.
 This transition to a low-carbon world implies a drastic change in our production and consumption patterns if we are to avoid continuing to pay the price, both individually and collectively.